Center for Learning

 Street outreach is a life-saving practice: outreach staff seek out people experiencing unsheltered homelessness and connect them with resources and housing opportunities.
 To accomplish this, outreach staff must build trust through multiple interactions.
 This course explores best practices for building trust and fostering connections to housing and resources.
 It’s designed for anyone who works or would like to work with those experiencing homelessness.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
 Email learning@naeh.org.
 Read more

-Harm reduction is a life-saving practice that helps people stay safer while engaging in risky behavior.
-It can be a pathway to full recovery and help people stabilize in housing while they rebuild their lives.
-This course will explore principles of harm reduction, so that you can help people reduce their risk.
-This course is appropriate for anyone who works with or wants to work with people at risk of or experiencing homelessness.
-It will also be of interest to managers, leaders, funders, and government employees.
+Street outreach is a vital part of the homeless response system, and it works best when you have strong partnerships to help meet the needs of people experiencing unsheltered homelessness.
+This course offers insights into how outreach staff and homelessness system leaders can build sustainable and productive partnerships with businesses to improve the community response to homelessness.
+It’s appropriate for anyone who works or would like to work in homeless outreach.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
 Email learning@naeh.org.
 Read more

-People who are at immediate risk of homelessness will often need to enter a shelter, but in some cases, they could avoid entering the homeless response system with a little help.
-This practice is called diversion, and its heart is a customized problem-solving approach.
-This course provides a big-picture overview of how communities can design and implement a diversion strategy.
-It’s appropriate for anyone interested in helping their community use diversion.
+More and more older adults are becoming homeless, and this group is especially vulnerable.
+This course is designed for people who work with older adults experiencing homelessness—whether you’re in homeless response, the aging network, or another sector.
+If you're a system leader in either homeless response or the aging network, you might prefer our course Caring for Older Adults Experiencing Homelessness: For System Leaders.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
 Email learning@naeh.org.
 Read more

 Shopping Cart